GxnBytes/aws-scalable-webapp/README.md

 # Threat Detection Home Lab

 ## Objective
-This project focuses on building a security monitoring lab using Splunk to detect cyber threats.
-It demonstrates the setup, configuration, and use of Splunk, Zeek, and Suricata IDS for real-time security monitoring and threat detection.
-Key areas covered include SIEM implementation, IDS deployment, threat hunting, and incident response.
+This project involves building a security monitoring lab to explore threat detection and incident response in a controlled environment.
+It covers the setup of monitoring systems, log analysis, network visibility, and threat hunting techniques, with a focus on simulating real-world scenarios and improving defensive capabilities.

 ## Skills Learned
-- Hands-on experience with Splunk for security monitoring
+- Gained hands-on experience in security monitoring within a lab environment
-- Configuring and deploying Zeek and Suricata IDS for network traffic analysis
+- Configured and deployed network traffic analysis tools
-- Creating SIEM alerts for cyber threat detection
+- Created alerts and rules for detecting suspicious activity
-- Investigating security incidents and developing a SOC Playbook
+- Investigated simulated security incidents and developed response procedures
-- Understanding log collection, parsing, and analysis for security insights
+- Explored log collection, parsing, and analysis for threat detection and insights

 ## Tools Used
 - **Splunk** - SIEM for log analysis and threat detection